U.S. Energy Information Administration logo

 • Can respond more quickly to changes in hourly electricity demand

-• Generally have lower compliance costs for environmental regulations
+• Can have lower compliance costs for environmental regulations

 Retail electricity sales

-U.S. retail electricity sales to end-use customers was about 3,909 billion kWh—or about 3.9 trillion kWh—in 2022, an increase of about 103 billion kWh from 2021.
+U.S. retail electricity sales to end-use customers was about 3,861 billion kWh (about 3.9 trillion kWh) in 2023, about a 66 billion decrease 2022.
 Retail sales include net imports (imports minus exports) of electricity from Canada and Mexico.

-• The sales of electricity to major types of U.S. retail customers and percentage shares of total sales in 2022 were:
+• Electricity sales to U.S. retail-electricity customers and percentage shares of total sales in 2023 were:2

 Click to enlarge